lexibank/tlopo/out/vol3/chapter5.md

 Among the Nakanai E. variegata saplings are used to make pig spears and the leaves to dress wounds.
 It is widely used to make living fences ([Floyd 1954](../references.md#source-Floyd1954), [Arentz et al. 1989](../references.md#source-Arentzetal1989)).
 Boiled in coconut milk the leaves make an excellent vegetable.
 [Sorensen](../references.md#source-Sorensen1950) ([1950](../references.md#source-Sorensen1950)) writes that they are eaten by immigrants to Ninigo but not by its natives.

 POc appears to have had two terms denoting E. variegata, &ast;[baR]baR and &ast;rarap, both inherited from PMP.
-Philippine cognates, however, suggest that PMP &ast;baRbaR[^21] denoted E. variegata and &ast;dapdap one or more other species, as [Madulid](../references.md#source-Madulid2001b) ([2001b](../references.md#source-Madulid2001b): 121) lists Ilokano bakbak and Tagalog bagbag as 'E. variegata' but Bagobo dadap and Hiligaynon Bisayan dapdap as 'E. subumbrans' and Tagalog dapdap as 'E.fusca, E. subumbrans'.
-E.fusca is a swamp species and E. subumbrans differs from other species in having flowers that are greenish to pale red ([Whistler & Elevitch 2006c](../references.md#source-WhistlerandElevitch2006c)).
+Philippine cognates, however, suggest that PMP &ast;baRbaR[^21] denoted E. variegata and &ast;dapdap one or more other species, as [Madulid](../references.md#source-Madulid2001b) ([2001b](../references.md#source-Madulid2001b): 121) lists Ilokano bakbak and Tagalog bagbag as 'E. variegata' but Bagobo dadap and Hiligaynon Bisayan dapdap as 'E. subumbrans' and Tagalog dapdap as 'E. fusca, E. subumbrans'.
+E. fusca is a swamp species and E. subumbrans differs from other species in having flowers that are greenish to pale red ([Whistler & Elevitch 2006c](../references.md#source-WhistlerandElevitch2006c)).
 It is thus likely that POc &ast;rarap denoted a taxon of Erythrina spp. rather than just E. variegata.

 <table>
 <tr>